 No matter where you currently fall on the spectrum, if this is a time when you’re feeling inspired to take new steps toward improved health and well-being and to try new things, to protect your body and set yourself up for success, you’ll want to ease into a routine.
 To help you get going, we asked four Master Trainers from Life Time for their best advice about starting to work out again.
 Here’s what they had to say.

 Plan ahead.
 Spend time mapping out what your fitness plan will look like for the upcoming week: What days will you lift?
 When will you do cardio?
 Are there any group fitness classes you want to reserve a spot in?
 Taking the time to create a plan you can track against increases the likelihood you’ll stick with it.

-Have an open mind — and a plan B. Things might be somewhat different than they were the last time you were at the club.
-Do your best to learn what you need to know before you go, and not stress if you have to adjust your routine.
+Have an open mind — and a plan B. Try something new or try not to stress if you have to adjust your routine once you get to the club.
 For example, have a backup workout in mind in the case the equipment you want to use isn’t available.

 If you’re not comfortable with all the equipment on the fitness floor, now is a great time to take advantage of a complimentary orientation with a fitness professional.